 Navigator Acquisition and Financing Transactions.
 On May 4, 2017, we acquired Navigator Energy Services, LLC for approximately \$1.5 billion (the Navigator Acquisition).
 In order to fund the purchase price, we issued 14,375,000 common units for net proceeds of \$657.5 million, issued \$550.0 million of 5.625% senior notes for net proceeds of \$543.3 million and issued 15,400,000 of our 7.625% Series B Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (Series B Preferred Units) for net proceeds of \$371.8 million.
-Please refer to Notes 5, 13 and 20 for further discussion.
+Please refer to Notes 6, 14 and 20 for further discussion.

 Axeon Term Loan.
 On February 22, 2017, we settled and terminated the \$190.0 million term loan to Axeon Specialty Products, LLC (the Axeon Term Loan), pursuant to which we also provided credit support, such as guarantees, letters of credit and cash collateral, as applicable, of up to \$125.0 million to Axeon Specialty Products, LLC (Axeon).
 We received \$110.0 million in settlement of the Axeon Term Loan, and our obligation to provide ongoing credit support to Axeon ceased.
-Please refer to Note 18 for further discussion of the Axeon Term Loan and related credit support.